GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini_2_0/gemini-multimodal-live-api-dev-guide/part_2_dev_api/chapter_05/README.md

   - Therefore, each chunk is 2048 samples \* 2 bytes/sample = 4096 bytes.
   - Chunks are sent roughly every 128 milliseconds.
   - This translates to a data rate of approximately 4096 bytes / 0.128 seconds = 32 KB/s (kilobytes per second).
-  - **VAD and Turn Boundaries:** The API's VAD plays a crucial role in determining the boundaries of a turn.
+  - **VAD and Turn Boundaries:** The APIs VAD plays a crucial role in determining the boundaries of a turn.
 When VAD detects a significant enough pause in the user's speech, it considers the turn to be over, and the model generates a response based on that segment of audio.
   - **Practical Implications:** For a natural conversational flow, it's generally a good practice to keep your utterances relatively concise and allow for turn-taking.
 This helps the API process the audio effectively and generate relevant responses.

 **7. User Interface (`index.html`)**